turahe/media/README.md

 }
 ```

-Now when a media item is attached to the "gallery" group, a converted image will be generated.
-You can get the url of
-the converted image as demonstrated below:
+Get the URL of a converted image:

 ```php
 // The thumbnail of the first image in the gallery group